 A type of lung disease called pulmonary talcosis is a rare disorder caused by the inhalation of talc through occupational exposure or continued inhalation or ingestion of talc.
 A report published in BMJ Case Reports describes a 24-year-old woman who had a 4-month ritual of inhaling cosmetic talcum powder.
 She developed talcosis 10 years later.
 The disorder involves inflammation, chronic cough and difficulty breathing.

 4. Respiratory Conditions in Infants and Children

 Talc granulomatosis occurs when intravenous drug abusers inject tablets containing talc that are intended for oral use.
 Talc is used in these tablets to hold the components of the medication together.
-Injecting talc into blood vessels can cause arterial obstruction, loss of blood flow to bone tissue, and the formation of granulomas in the lungs.
+Research suggests that injecting talc into blood vessels can cause arterial obstruction, loss of blood flow to bone tissue, and the formation of granulomas in the lungs.
 Granulomas are formed by an infection or inflammation caused by the presence of a foreign substance.
-(13)

 Where Else Talcum Powder Hides?